Asteroid User Guide

 of the module.

-For a comprehensive treatment of available member functions for Asteroid lists please see the reference guide.
+For a comprehensive treatment of available member functions for lists and tuples please see the reference guide.
+We look at objects later on in this guide.

-Besides using the default constructor for lists which consists of the square brackets enclosing a list of elements we can use list comprehensions to construct lists.
-In Asteroid a list comprehension consist of a range specifier together with a step specifier allowing you to generate integer values within that range,
+Besides using the constructor for lists which consists of the square brackets enclosing comma separated elements we can use list comprehensions to construct lists.
+In Asteroid a list comprehension consist of a range specifier together with an optional step specifier allowing you to generate integer values within that range,

 The output is,